XGRIDS Pro Guide™ / Module 3: Field Technique

 • Hold posture and height consistent through a session.
 Switching hold or drifting downward creates trajectory discontinuities SLAM must compensate for.

-Operator Endurance
+Session Length and Operator Endurance

+• Rest 5 minutes every 45 to 60 minutes of working time.
 Fatigue degrades posture before you notice it, and it degrades scan quality silently.

 • Watch for the device drifting toward your waist or your stride lengthening.
 Both signal fatigue.
 Stop and rest.